f1gjam/cloudflare-proxy/README.md

 #Cloudflare-Proxy

-This Python script allows you to backup your Cloudflare configuration.
-This includes all Zones, DNS records and associated rules.
+This Python script allows you to disable or restore the proxy setting for ALL DNS records in Cloudflare

 **NOTE:** This script uses the [python-cloudflare](https://github.com/cloudflare/python-cloudflare).